Beautiful Day: Composition

 "Beautiful Day" is played at a tempo of 136 beats per minute in a 4/4 time signature.
 The song opens with a reverberating electric piano playing over a string synthesiser, introducing the chord progression of A–Bm7–D–G–D9–A. This progression continues throughout the verses and chorus, the changes not always one to a bar.
 After the opening line, "The heart is a bloom", the rhythm enters, comprising repeated eighth notes on bass guitar and a drum machine.
 In the first verse, Bono's vocals are in the front of the mix and their production is dry.
 At 0:29, a guitar arpeggio pattern by the Edge first appears, echoing across channels.
-The verses are relatively quiet until the chorus, when the Edge begins playing the song's guitar riff and Mullen's drums enter.
+The verses are relatively quiet until the chorus, when the Edge begins playing the song's guitar riff and Larry Mullen's drums enter.
 During the chorus, Bono sings in a restrained manner, contrasting with the Edge's "loud, bellowing" background vocals, a sustained cry of "day".

 After the second chorus, a bridge section begins at 1:55, playing the chord progression F♯m–G–D–A, heightening the track's emotion as Bono sings "Touch me / Take me to that other place".
 The bridge links to the middle eight with a section in which the Edge repeats a modulated two note phrase on guitar, beginning at 2:08.
 After seven seconds, the rhythm breaks and the middle eight begins.
 The chords in this section follow a progression of Em–D–Em–G–D–Em–G–D–A, implying a key of D major.
 The bass plays a G note beneath the Em chord, implying a chord change does not occur.
 The lyrics for this section are set in space above Earth and describe the sights that one witnesses, including China, the Grand Canyon, tuna fleets, and Bedouin fires.
 After the third chorus and a return of the bridge section, the song suddenly ends in a "low-key" fashion; most of the instrumentation stops and a regeneration of a guitar signal drifts back and forth between channels before fading out.